Thomas-Walker-Lynch/project-enviroment/README.md

   directory is given executable contents.  git gives us no feature to prevent this.
 So when you do a `git pull`, or `git clone`, for a `<project>_ensemble` repo be careful to check that nothing is pulled into `env` sub-directory.
-Chances are this is not too much trouble as `<project>_ensemble` is typically cloned once and then used there after.
+Chances are this is not too much trouble as `<project>_ensemble` is typically cloned once and then used thereafter.
 The action occurs in the project's home directory.

   If you use the `push` and `pull` wrappers in `share`, they will scan for executables and